 - Cost of pet maintenance (5%)

 - No homes available for litter mates (3%)

 - Having no time for pet (4%)

 - Pet illness(es) (4%)

 The Strong Bond Project is the best way to solve 10% or more of the worldwide animal surrender crisis

 - Offering high quality parenting education in addition to classic dog training.
 Implementing free basic animal care knowledge to children and adults in digital and printed form.

-- Foster home education is key for successful NO-Return No-Surrender adoption.
+- Foster home, staff, and volunteer education is key for successful NO-return, no-surrender adoption.
 Their individual knowledge of the adoptable dogs will help adopters get the dog that fits their lifestyle

-You can actively help me save more dog from being SURRENDERED by helping me creating high quality educational content and media for shelter, rescues and fosters
+You can actively help me save more dogs from being SURRENDERED by helping me create high quality educational content and media for shelter, rescues and fosters.

 * NOTE: The percentages following the dog and cat information in this section were not a part of the original press release and have been added.
 The figures come from an article by Dr. M. D. Salman, Dr. John G. New, Jr., et al., in the Journal of Applied Animal Welfare Science, 1(3), 207- 226.
 The name of the article is, “Human and Animal Factors Related to the Relinquishment of Dogs and Cats in 12 Selected Animal Shelters in the United States.”
 The percentages do not add up to 100% because they represent only the top ten reasons given by owners for relinquishment of animals to shelters.